DevExpress/devextreme-demos/README.md

 npm run convert-to-js ./JSDemos/Demos/**/React
 ```

-1. To ensure, that react javascript sources are always in sync, there is a workflow: "Check generated JS demos"
+1. To ensure that React JavaScript sources are always in sync, there is a workflow: "Check generated JS demos"

 ## ASP.NET Demos